Buffalo mass shooter receives 11 life sentences on state charges

 Multiple people who spoke expressed that they don’t wish for Gendron to die, hoping that he suffers with the knowledge of what he did for the rest of his life.

-(In the video above, a family member of Geraldine Talley addresses the mass shooter.)
+(In the video above, Michelle Spight, niece of Pearl Young and cousin of Margus Morrison, addresses the mass shooter.)

 Shooter Speaks Before Sentencing